All Episodes

 This is appalling.

-And any D.C. jury and many main street USA juries would find him guilty.
+And any D.C. jury and many Main Street USA juries would find him guilty.

 It really, really is a bad precedent to allow a criminal to have free reign in the White House.

-Said, I personally will believe nothing about this until I read it and hear it from Patrick Fitzgerald himself.
+Another Daily Coser was in abject denial, said, I personally will believe nothing about this until I read it and hear it from Patrick Fitzgerald himself.

 I've been alive 55 years.